 - Abstraction: It creates an abstraction layer that hides away the technical aspects, such as storage technology, system language, APIs, storage structure, and location, of the data.

-Since a data virtualization tool offers a comprehensive set of capabilities, it has been proven useful for management, operational, and development purposes.
+Since data virtualization software offers a comprehensive set of capabilities, it has been proven useful for management, operational, and development purposes.

 According to Gartner, by 2020, about 35 percent of enterprises will make data virtualization a part of their data integration strategy.
-Here is why enterprises are increasingly opting for data virtualization tools:
+Here is why enterprises are increasingly opting for data virtualization tools offering the following benefits:

 - Multi-mode and multi-source data access, making it easy for users at different levels to use data as per their requirements